glotzerlab/hoomd-rs/README.md

 TODO: A simple example code.

-The [examples] directory contains many files that demonstrate how to use **HOOMD-rs**.
+The [examples] directory contains many files that demonstrate how to use **hoomd-rs**.
 Many of these examples execute live in the tutorial section of the [hoomd-rs documentation].

 The documentation also describes [how to build examples] on your desktop,